Have questions? We're here.

 After breakfast onboard, disembark and transfer to Rome for your two-night stay.

 On arrival in Rome, your first stop is the charming Roman suburb of Trastevere.
-Known for its narrow cobbled streets, vibrant piazzas, and authentic Roman character, Trastevere offers a glimpse into local life, with medieval churches, artisan shops, and lively cafés tucked around every corner.
-After an introduction to Trastevere by your local guide, there's free time to try a Roman treat at a local trattoria, discover a hidden treasure, or soak up the atmosphere of the popular part of Rome.
+Known for its narrow-cobbled streets, vibrant piazzas, and authentic Roman character, Trastevere offers a glimpse into local life, with medieval churches, artisan shops, and lively cafés tucked around every corner.
+After an introduction to Trastevere by your local guide, there's free time to try a Roman treat at a local trattoria, discover a hidden treasure or simply soak up the atmosphere of the popular part of Rome.

 In the early afternoon, continue to the Vatican City for a guided visit to one of Christianity’s most iconic landmarks: St. Peter’s Basilica.
 Once the site of Emperor Nero’s brutal spectacles, the Vatican Hill was transformed into sacred ground by Constantine, Rome’s first Christian emperor, who declared it 'the hill of the martyrs.'
 Today, this sovereign city-state, which was granted independence from Italy in 1929, houses the heart of the Catholic Church.